l-dfa/django-rstblog/docs/source/author_manual/author_manual.rst

 image
 ^^^^^^^^^^^^^^^

-If you load an imge in ``contents/media/images``, using this field you can link it from the summary in home page.
+If you load an image in ``contents/media/images``, using this field you can link it from the summary in home page.
+In practice, you an use an image to characterize the article.
+A kind of *visual tag*.

+Moreover, you can show this image in the main window of the article.
+You can control this behaviour using the next field: ``image_in_content``.

 *Accepted values*: the image filename as a string.